Boating Rules and Regulations

 - Boating Safety Certificate

-Boaters born after June 30, 1996, and personal watercraft (example: jetski, waverunner) operators born after December 31,1978, who operate a vessel in Michigan must have a boater education card (boating safety certificate).
+Boaters born after June 30, 1996 and most personal watercraft operators who operate a vessel in Michigan must have a boater education card (boating safety certificate).

 - Pet Restrictions at Boating Access Sites